What is Ohio Corporation Foreign Qualification

 In order to Qualify as a Foreign Corporation in Ohio you must file Registration Documents with the Ohio Secretary of State.

-The Registration Documents must include certain specific information about your Ohio business.
+The registration documents must include certain specific information about your Ohio business.

 If the Registration Documents do not conform exactly to state of Ohio requirements they will be rejected.